 Step 5.
 Compilation and Computation:

-Information thus collected is organized systematically at R2V research centre so as to make a meaningful interpretation.
-Then analysis of all the information collected is undertaken to achieve the set objectives. .
+The information thus collected is organized systematically at the R2V research centre so as to make a meaningful interpretation.
+The analysis of all the information collected is undertaken to achieve the set objectives.

 Step 6.
 Cartographic Applications: